 The Law Enforcement Academy at Eastern Florida State College partners with the Brevard Police Testing & Selection Center (BPTC) to select students for Academy classes.
-The BPTC performs all screening and testing verification because Academy applicants must first take the Criminal Justice Basic Abilities Test (CJBAT), a requirement of the State of Florida to enter any law enforcement academy, or qualify for a CJBAT exemption.
+The BPTC performs all screening and testing verification because Academy applicants must first take the Criminal Justice Basic Abilities Test (CJBAT), a requirement of the State of Florida to enter any law enforcement academy, or qualify for a CJBAT exemption, such as students who qualify for EFSC's Special Operations Forces Academy option.
 During screening, applicants must also pass the Physical Abilities Test (review the PAT information in the box on this page).

 Upon successfully meeting the CJBAT requirement, the applicant will complete a biographical information package and interview with BPTC staff.
 The applicant is then fingerprinted and the prints are sent to the Florida Department of Law Enforcement for a criminal records check.
 The biographical information and interview will be used to conduct a background investigation that will determine if the applicant is qualified under Florida law and administrative code to enter the Academy.
 The screening process costs $450 so because of the investment of time and money, you should request an appointment with a BPTC investigator before you pay for screening if you think there is anything in your background that would prevent you from becoming a law enforcement officer.